Fintech

 Image attribution tooltip

-Judge denies move to reduce Ripple’s penalty in SEC case
+Judge again denies request to slash Ripple’s SEC penalty

 Image attribution tooltip